 - Make an educated decision based on real risks as to whether this is the right decision for you

-- However, I do want you to make quick decisions in the moment rather than get frozen in hesitation – hesitation kills squirrels!
+- However, I do want you to make quick decisions at the moment rather than get frozen in hesitation – hesitation kills squirrels!

 5. Make the desire for your dreams larger than your fear